Ashkan-Yaldaie/thesis/documents/Thesis.md

 This will switch on the socket number 3 that is connected to the Christmas lights at 16:00 o’clock and switch it off at 08:00 o’clock.
 Table 2 contains the details about the cron commands.

 The tasks related to controlling the sockets by using home temperature and timer are completed in this subchapter.
-The cron table modification can be done through a GUI and the details can be found in the chapter devoted to the creation of a graphical user interface.
+The cron table modification can be done through a GUI and the details are found in the chapter devoted to the creation of a graphical user interface.

 #### Voice control